 -

-Legal education and strategy for survivors and protective parents
+Legal education and strategy consulting for survivors and protective parents (through their attorneys)

 -